-By default, we set up our courses with 0 minutes to allow students to launch an assessment any time after the instructor completes a Teacher Review.
+By default, the time is set at 0 minutes to allow students to launch an assessment any time after the instructor completes a Teacher Review.
 To ensure academic integrity, some teachers choose to require that the student begin an assessment right after the teacher completes the review.
-This prevents students from taking the assessment at home, for example, or asking a friend to complete it outside of class.
-A teacher can do the Teacher Review, tell the student to go start the assessment, and have confidence that if the student doesn’t begin the assessment when he’s told to do so, he won’t be able to launch it hours later.
+This prevents students from taking the assessment at home or asking for help outside of the classroom.

-Districts can change this time to 15 minutes, for example, to require the student to launch the assessment no more than 15 minutes after a teacher completes a review.
+Districts may choose to change this time to 15 minutes, to require the student to launch the assessment no more than 15 minutes after a teacher completes a review.

 Because Secure Access will bypass all assessments, courses with pretesting enabled cannot be used in this implementation model.
 Remember, pretesting bypasses all assignments and leaves only the assessments.
 If a student tries to work on a pretesting course from home, both the assignments and assessments will be bypassed, which means nearly the entire course will be bypassed.

 The other option is to enable Teacher Review for all attempts.
-This will stop students every time they try to access the assessment and send an alert to the teacher on the Dashboard.
-This option can be turned on for quizzes, tests, and/or exams.
+This will stop students every time there is an attempt to access the assessment and send an alert to the teacher on the Dashboard.
+This option can be turned on for quizzes, tests, and exams.

 Edgenuity offers four different types of assessments to measure student learning:

 - Diagnostic Assessment occurs at the beginning of each course and assesses student’s prior knowledge of content and establishes a customized learning path over the specific content.
-Administrators can also enable pretesting so that when students begin a new lesson, they are presented with a 10-question, objective-based assessment.
-If students pass a predetermined threshold, they will move on to the next pretest.
+Administrators can also enable pretesting which is a 10-question, objective-based assessment that is presented to the student at the beginning of the new lesson.
+If students pass a predetermined threshold, the individual will move on to the next pretest.
 If students do not meet mastery, they will have the opportunity to proceed through the lesson at their own pace.

-- Formative Assessments embedded within a lesson check understanding of concepts and skills as they are presented.
+- Formative Assessments embedded within a lesson, check understanding of concepts and skills as presented.
 Assignments, which follow the lesson, also serve as formative assessments.
-By providing corrective feedback, Edgenuity’s formative assessments help students understand where their gaps in knowledge exist, and learn where additional practice or support is needed.
+By providing corrective feedback, Edgenuity’s formative assessments help students understand where gaps in knowledge exist, and learn where additional practice or support is needed.